cdapio/cdap-ingest/cdap-flume/README.md

 Verify SSL Certificate [true | false]

-    a1.sinks.sink1.verifySSLCert = true (set false to suspend certificate checks; this allows self-signed certificates when SSL is true)
+    a1.sinks.sink1.verifySSLCert = true
+set it to false to suspend certificate checks; this allows self-signed certificates when SSL is true

 Number of threads to which Stream Client can send events: